Enumeration of interval graphs and $d$-representable complexes: Interval graphs and interval orders: Proof of Theorem 1

-From the above observations, the smallest neighborhood of any $v\in A$ occurs when $R(v) = 2i$, that is, when $v\in B_i$.
+From the above observations, we have $N(v) = N$ if and only if $R(v) = 2i$, that is, if and only if $v\in B_i$.
 At the beginning of the proof we observed that if $v\in B_i$ then $v\in A$.
 This proves (iii).
-Finally, this smallest neighborhood $N$ is exactly $A\cup A_{i+1}$ by the formula above.
-This union is disjoint, so $N\setminus A = A_{i+1}$, proving (iv). \end{proof} The proposition above implies that if we know $G$, $A_1, \ldots, A_i$, and $B_1,\ldots, B_{i-1}$ (and hence also~$G_i$), then we may compute $A_{i+1}$ and $B_i$.
-Note that $A_1$ is equal to the neighborhood of $n$ in $G$.
-Thus, given only $G$, we may first compute $A_1$, and then apply the proposition repeatedly to obtain $A_1,\ldots, A_{n-1}$ and $B_1,\ldots, B_{n-2}$.
-Finally, $B_{n-1}$ will simply consist of the vertices missing from all of the already-computed $B_i$.
+Finally, the formula above implies that $N = A \cup A_{i+1}$, plus possibly the vertex $n$.
+This union is disjoint, so $N\setminus (A\cup\{n\}) = A_{i+1}$, proving (iv). \end{proof} The proposition above implies that if we know $G$, $A_1, \ldots, A_i$, and $B_1,\ldots, B_{i-1}$ (and hence also~$G_i$), then we may compute $A_{i+1}$ and $B_i$.
+Note that $A_1$ is equal to the neighborhood of $n-1$ in $G$.
+Thus, given only $G$, we may first compute $A_1$, and then apply the proposition repeatedly to obtain $A_1,\ldots, A_{n-2}$ and $B_1,\ldots, B_{n-3}$.
+Finally, $B_{n-2}$ will simply consist of the vertices missing from all of the already-computed $B_i$.
 Thus we recover $(\mathcal A, \mathcal B)$ from $G$, and hence recover our original interval order.
-This proves that our map from interval orders to interval graphs is injective, as desired.
+This proves that our map from interval orders to interval graphs is injective, as desired, concluding the proof of \Cref{thm:order-sandwich}.

 \paragraph{Proof of Theorem \ref{thm:interval}.} Brightwell and Keller \cite[Theorem~6]{brightwell_keller}, building upon earlier works of Zagier \cite{zagier} and Bousquet-M\'elou, Claesson, Dukes and Kitaev \cite{bcdk}, proved that the number $g(n)$ of interval orders on $[n]$ satisfies